orbbec/OrbbecSDK-dev/examples/2.device.firmware_update/README.md

             devices.push_back(deviceList->getDevice(i));
         }
     ```
-3. Define a Callback Function for Firmware Update Progress:
+3. Define a Callback Function for Firmware Update Progress.

     You can define a callback function to get the progress of the firmware update.
 The callback function will be called every time the device updates its progress.